dashpay/docs/docs/user/masternodes/server-config.rst

 Enable swap
 -----------

-Next, we add will add swap memory, enable it, and set it to be enabled on subsequent reboots::
+Next, we will add swap memory, enable it, and set it to be enabled on subsequent reboots::

   fallocate -l 4G /swapfile